zahirjunejo/ultra-draw/README.md

 # ultra-draw

-Just a drawing app I made on Ipnic 2 with the help of Joshua Morony tutorials.
+Just a drawing app I made on Ionic 2 with the help of Joshua Morony tutorials.